DirectorsCutMod/DirectorsCut/README.md

 - **Finalizing Setup:**
   - Restart Steam.
   - Director's Cut should now be available in your Steam library.
+  - Use `Tab` to toggle the Director's Cut editor while in-app.

 ## Building
 - **Prerequisites:**